v0.2.0 · Open Source · MIT License

 main.go

 // 1.
-Create engine engine := arcana.New(arcana.Config{ Pool: pgPool, Transport: arcana.NewCentrifugoTransport(url, key), AuthFunc: myAuthFunc, }) // 2.
-Register graphs engine.Register(UsersListGraph, OrdersGraph) // 3.
-Start engine.Start(ctx) http.Handle("/arcana", engine.Handler())
+Create engine (zero config WS transport) engine := arcana.New(arcana.Config{ Pool: arcana.PgxQuerier(pgPool), AuthFunc: myAuthFunc, }) // 2.
+Register graphs + mutations engine.Register(UsersListGraph, OrdersGraph) engine.RegisterMutation(CreateTask) // 3.
+Start + mount engine.Start(ctx) mux.Handle("/arcana/", http.StripPrefix( "/arcana", engine.Handler())) mux.Handle("/ws", engine.WSHandler())

 1. Wire it up